toptensoftware/flashy/flashy/README.md

 working directory `--rwd:/sd/mysubdir`.
 Remote file names will be resolved relative to this path.
 If not specified the default remote working directory is `/sd`.

 File and directory names are case-insensitive.
+Only the default root partition is supported.